Staleness Factors and Volatility Estimation at High Frequencies: Price Staleness Factor Analysis

-Assumption \ref{assump:staleness factor model}.1 is a strong factor condition and requests the factors to be locally bounded which is standard in high-frequency factor analysis, c.f., \cite{ait2017using}, \cite{kong2017number, kong2018systematic}, and \cite{li2024estimating}.
-Assumption \ref{assump:staleness factor model}.2 requires that the price staleness exists with positive probability but can not approach probability one, which is mild and appears in \cite{bandi2023discontinuous}.
+Assumption \ref{assump:staleness factor model}.1 is a strong factor condition and requires the factors to be uniformly bounded on $[0,T]$, which is standard in high-frequency factor analysis; see \cite{ait2017using}, \cite{kong2017number, kong2018systematic}, and \cite{li2024estimating}.\footnote{We assumed the strong factor condition because we established the second-order properties (the central limit theorems) of the estimated price staleness probabilities and their functionals.
+The strong factor condition can be relaxed to the weak one if only the first-order consistency is in need with modification of the consistency rates and more strengthened conditions such as the relation between the dimensionality and the sample size.} Assumption \ref{assump:staleness factor model}.2 requires that price staleness exists with positive probability but cannot approach one, which is mild and appears in \cite{bandi2023discontinuous}.
 Assumption \ref{assump:staleness factor model}.3 is a regularity condition for the link function which is satisfied by the logit and probit and many other link functions.

+\begin{remark} Our SFM is distinguished from several classes of classic factor models, creating unique technical challenges.
+Unlike linear factor models for low-frequency data (e.g., \citealt{bai2003inferential,fan2013large}), our framework is inherently nonlinear and tailored for high-frequency binary observations.
+Compared to existing nonlinear models that operate on low-frequency data (e.g., \citealt{chen2021quantile}), our high-frequency setting requires handling nonstationary processes.
+Most notably, in contrast to high-frequency linear factor models based on continuous returns (e.g., \citealt{ait2017using,pelger2019large}), we model the probability of a discrete, latent event.
+This key structural difference renders standard PCA-based methods, which rely on differenced price data, inapplicable.
+Consequently, we must employ a novel MLE framework and develop the asymptotic theory to accommodate the model's nonlinear, nonstationary, and latent variable structure. \end{remark}